-3.9 NOTICES OF MOTION
+3.9 NOTICES OF INTENDED MOTION BY MEMBER

-3.9.1 Notices of motion to be in writing

-Notices of motion must be in writing signed by the mover, stating the meeting at which it is proposed that the notice of motion be considered, and must be delivered to the Chief Executive at least five clear working days before such meeting.
+3.9.1 Notice of intended motion to be in writing Notice of intended motions must be in writing signed by the proposer, stating the meeting at which it is proposed that the intended motion be considered, and must be delivered to the Chief Executive at least five clear working days before such meeting.

-[It is sufficient for a notice of motion to be sent via email and include the electronic signature of the mover.]
+[It is sufficient for a notice of intended motion to be sent via email and include the electronic signature of the mover.]

-3.9.2 Refusal of notice of motion
+3.9.2 Refusal of intended motion

-The Chairperson may direct the Chief Executive to refuse to accept any notice of motion which:
+The Chairperson may direct the Chief Executive to refuse to accept any notice of intended motion which:

-- a) Is disrespectful or which contains offensive language or statements made with malice; or - b) Is not related to the role or functions of the Council or relevant committee; or

-- c) Contains an ambiguity, or a statement of fact or opinion which cannot properly form part of an effective resolution, and where the mover has declined to comply with such requirements as the Chief Executive may make; or - d) Is concerned with matters that are already the subject of reports or recommendations from a committee to the meeting concerned.
+- a) Is disrespectful or which contains offensive language or statements made with malice; or - b) Is not related to the role or functions of the Council or relevant committee; or - c) Contains an ambiguity, or a statement of fact or opinion which cannot properly form part of an effective resolution, and where the proposer has declined to comply with such requirements as the Chief Executive may make; or - d) Is concerned with matters that are already the subject of reports or recommendations from a committee to the meeting concerned.

-Reasons for refusing a notice of motion should be provided to the proposer.
+Reasons for refusing a notice of intended motion should be provided to the proposer.

-3.9.3 Mover of notice of motion
+3.9.3 Mover of motion on notice

-Notices of motion may not proceed in the absence of the mover, unless moved by another member authorised in writing by the mover to do so.
+Motions on notice may not proceed in the absence of the mover, unless moved by another member authorised in writing by the mover to do so.

-3.9.4 Alteration of notice of motion
+3.9.4 Alteration of motion on notice

-Only the mover with the consent of the meeting may alter a notice of motion.
+Only the mover with the consent of the meeting may alter a motion proposed on notice, at the time the motion on notice is moved

-3.9.5 When notices of motion lapse
+3.9.5 When motions on notice lapse

-Notices of motion not moved on being called for by the Chairperson, shall lapse.
+Motions on notice not moved on being called for by the Chairperson, shall lapse.

-3.9.6 Referral of notices of motion to committees
+3.9.6 Referral of motions on notice to committees

-Any notice of motion referring to any matter ordinarily dealt with by a committee of the Council may be referred to that committee by the Chief Executive.
-Where such notices are so referred, the mover of the motion shall, if not a member of that committee, have the right to move that motion, and of reply, as if a committee member.
+Any motion on notice received referring to any matter ordinarily dealt with by a committee of the Council may be referred to that committee by the Chief Executive.
+Where such notices are so referred, the proposer of the intended motion shall, if not a member of that committee, have the right to move that motion, and of reply, as if a committee member.

-3.10 REPEAT NOTICES OF MOTION
+3.10 REPEAT MOTIONS ON NOTICE

-3.10.1 First repeat where notice of motion rejected

-When a motion which is the subject of a notice of motion has been considered and rejected by the Council or a committee, no similar notice of motion which, in the opinion of the Chairperson, is substantially the same in purport and effect may be accepted within the next six months unless signed by not less than one third of all members of the Council or relevant committee, including vacancies.
+3.10.1 First repeat where motion on notice rejected When a motion which is the subject of a motion on notice has been put to the vote and not carried by the Council or a committee, no similar notice of intended motion which, in the opinion of the Chairperson, is substantially the same in purport and effect may be accepted within the next six months unless signed by not less than one third of all members of the Council or relevant committee, including vacancies.

-3.10.2 Second repeat where notice of motion rejected
+3.10.2 Second repeat where motion on notice rejected

-If such a repeat notice of motion as provided for in Standing Order 3.10.1 is also rejected by the Council or a committee, any further notice prior to the expiration of the original period of six months must be signed by a majority of all members of the Council or relevant committee, including vacancies.
+If such a repeat motion on notice as provided for in Standing Order 3.10.1 is also rejected by the Council or a committee, any further intended motion on notice prior to the expiration of the original period of six months must be signed by a majority of all members of the Council or relevant committee, including vacancies.

-3.10.3 No repeats where notice of motion adopted
+3.10.3 No repeats where motion on notice adopted

-Where a notice of motion has been considered and adopted by the Council or a committee, no notice of any other motion which is, in the opinion of the

-Chairperson, to the same effect may be put again whilst such original motion stands.
+Where a motion on notice has been considered and adopted by the Council or a committee, no notice of any other motion which is, in the opinion of the Chairperson, to the same effect may be put again whilst such original motion stands.